-This article will help you to find a British officer’s or Warrant Officers Indian Army Service record.
-Unfortunately, the service records of Indian Viceroy Commissioned Officers (jemadars, subadars etc.) have not survived to the present day.
-I have also written a guide to help you find a British officer’s First World World service record and other articles to help you research soldiers who served in the Indian Army:
+This article will help you to find a British officer’s or Warrant Officer’s Indian Army service record.
+Unfortunately, the service records of Indian Viceroy’s Commissioned Officers (Jemadars, Subadars etc.) have not survived to the present day.
+I have also written a guide to help you find a British officer’s service record and other articles to help you research soldiers who served in the Indian Army:

-- How to Find British Officer’s First World War Service Records
+- How to Find a British Army Officer’s Service Record

 British Officer’s Indian Army Service Records

-The majority of service records for officers who served in the First World War belong to soldiers who continued to serve in the Indian Army past 1930.
-Prior to this date, it was custom to hand officers their service records when they retired.
+The majority of surviving service records for officers who served in the First World War belong to those who continued to serve in the Indian Army past 1930.
+Prior to this date, it was custom to hand officers their service records when they left the Indian Army.
 The files contain a variety of official documents and will usually include multiple confidential reports, their service history and medal entitlement.
 I have found from my own research that you stand a good chance of finding a Warrant Officer’s (Sub-Conductor, Conductor etc.) service record.

-If you are researching an officer who originally served in the British Army you must search the service records held at the National Archives (see below).
-If a British officer joined the Indian Army Reserve of Officers there may also be an application to join the Indian Army Reserve of Officers.
-Even if a service record no longer survives then there is a very high chance that at least one of an officer’s confidential reports have survived.
+If you are researching an officer who originally served in the British Army you should search the service records held at the National Archives (see below).
+If a British officer joined the Indian Army Reserve of Officers (I.A.R.O.) there may also be an application to join the Indian Army Reserve of Officers.
+They will also have an entry in the I.A.R.O. books on open access in the Asia and Africa Reading Room.
+Even if a service record no longer survives then there is a very high chance that at least one of the officer’s confidential reports has.
+If you are researching an officer who joined the Indian Army less than 85 years ago look at my guide to Second World War Indian Army service records.

 Searching the British Library’s India Office Catalogue